 2. Wash your hands and don gloves!

-3. Rotate the “cloudy” insulin to mix the ingredients because if you don’t mix the contents it can alter how much cloudy insulin you are actually drawing up.
+3. Roll the “cloudy” insulin vial in between the palms of the hands to mix the ingredients because if you don’t mix the contents it can alter how much cloudy insulin you are actually drawing up.
 DON’T SHAKE the vial because this will cause air bubbles!

 4. Clean off tops of vials with alcohol prep for 5 to 10 seconds.